aesc-silicon/elements-sdk/README.rst

 The Vivado toolchain is not part of this SDK and needs to be installed separatly for Xilinx platforms from `Xilinx's homepage`.
 Download the Linux Self Extracting Web Installer for Version 2019.2 and install it.
 Ignore the warnings about the Not Supported Linux OS and do not install the latest version.
-You can use the Vivado HL WebPACK license for free and disable everything except the Artix-7 Platform to save disk storage.
+You can use the Vivado HL WebPACK license for free if you do not sell the bitsream and disable everything except the Artix-7 Platform to save disk storage.
 Elements excepts to find the Vivado toolchain under ``/opt/xilinx``.

 .. code-block:: text